deciduously/librollenspielsache/README.md

 ![Docs](https://docs.rs/librollenspielsache/badge.svg)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/deciduously/librollenspielsache/Rust)

+WIP - there's like nothing actually here yet.
+This is more a guiding plan.

 The Rollenspielsache is a set of tools for managing tabletop RPG games.
 The goal is to handle the mechanics seamlessly, allowing you to participate or run a tabletop encounter without getting distracted by rule clarifications.

 ## Overview